debasrita26/Movie-App/README.md

 # MovieApp

-This is a movie app.
+This is a Movie Web Application.

 • Developed a Movie app using React where users could add movies to favorites using API and also unfavourite or add to movies
 • Used Redux for State Management